apache/nuttx/graphics/README.txt

   window).

 graphics/nxbe
   This is the "back-end" of a tiny windowing system.
-It can be used with either of two front-ends to complete a windowing system (see nxmu and nxsu below).
-It contains most of the important window management logic:  clipping, window controls, window drawing, etc.
+It contains most of the important window management logic:  clipping, window controls, window drawing, etc.  Currently, the NXserver is the only "front-end"

-graphics/nxsu
-  This is the NX single user "front end".
-When combined with the generic "back-end" (nxbe), it implements a single thread, single user windowing system.
-The files in this directory present the window APIs described in include/nuttx/nx/nx.h.
-The single user front-end is selected when CONFIG_NX_MULTIUSER is not defined in the NuttX configuration file.

-  NOTE:  There is no nxsu sub-directory in nuttx/libnx.
-That is because this separation of interfaces is only required in the kernel build mode and only the multi-user interfaces can be used with the kernel build.

 graphics/nxmu
 libnx/nxmu
   This is the NX multi user "front end".
 When combined with the generic "back-end" (nxbe), it implements a multi-threaded, multi-user windowing system.
 The files in this directory present the window APIs described in include/nuttx/nx/nx.h.
-The multi-user front end includes a graphics server that executes on its own thread;
-  multiple graphics clients then communicate with the server via a POSIX message queue to serialize window operations from many threads.
-The multi-user front-end is selected when CONFIG_NX_MULTIUSER is defined in the NuttX configuration file.
+The multi-user front end includes the NX graphics server that executes on its own thread;  multiple graphics clients then communicate with the server via a POSIX message queue to serialize window operations from many threads.
+The multi-user front-end is selected automatically.

 libnx/nxfonts
   This is where the NXFONTS implementation resides.
 This is a relatively low-